ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/vm_hardware_tuning.rst

 .. _vmware_rest_vm_hardware_tuning:

 *******************************
-How to modify a Virtual Machine
+How to modify a virtual machine
 *******************************

 .. contents:: Topics